valeria-va/ROS2_rUBot_mecanum_ws/Documentation/Files/Drivers_Arduino_boards/Driver_Arduino_nano.md

 ### **Encoder Reading**

-Since we are using an ESP32 chip the programming of the interrupts for detecting the signals at the encoder pins is different from the Arduino Nano (without ESP32), due the fact that the arduino boards are made with 8-bit AVR microcontrollers and the ESP32 uses an LX6 or LX7 so the functions are different, in the encoder_driver.ino we set:
+Since we are using an ESP32 chip the programming of the interrupts for detecting the signals at the encoder pins is different from the Arduino Nano (without ESP32), due the fact that the arduino boards are made with 8-bit AVR microcontrollers and the ESP32 uses an LX6 or LX7, then the functions are different, in the encoder_driver.ino we set:

 ````c++
   const int leftPinA = 38;